BernadetteCh/BernadetteCh/README.md

 - ⚡ Fun fact **I can sleep everywhere**

-Before I changed careers, I mainly used my laptop for watching videos.
-A dark time in my life, but "In the darkest night, a spark ignites, showing you a path so bright".
-The little spark came out of my laptop during the pandemic when I tried programming and failed immediately afterwards.
-I left my fear of computers and computer science classes at school behind me and continued to study.
-I immersed myself in a new world in which I discovered something new every time, could learn and had fun doing it.
+For more than a year now I've been learning to program or should I say googling.I immersed myself in a new world in which I discovere something new every time I learn.

-For more than a year now I've been learning to program or should I say googling.
-Since it is a very time- consuming training, I made myself completely dependent on this search engine and my laptop.
+Since it is a very time- consuming process and full of challenges, I made myself completely dependent on this searchengine and my laptop.
 I like working in teams and appreciate a respectful and harmonious relationship with each other.
 I also enjoy having time to myself from time to time and challenging myself by implementing my own ideas.
 I work conscientiously and detail-oriented.
 Furthermore, my strength lies in not letting my programming skills be negatively affected and not giving up, even in stressful situations.
-Today I can proudly say: **Hello World !**
+After countless challenges, failures but also successes I can proudly say: **Hello World !**

 <h3 align="left">Connect with me:</h3>
 <p align="left">